DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 * a master’s degree
 * a PhD

-If you achieved a 2:2 in your degree you may be awarded a scholarship if you have enough relevant experience.
+If you achieved a 2:2 in your degree, you may still be eligible.
+You would need to show you have enough relevant experience and subject knowledge.

-Scholarships are provided by charitable organisations.
-They set their own eligibility requirements and application deadlines.
+As scholarships are awarded by independent organisations, they set their own assessment requirements and application deadlines.

-They offer more than just financial benefits, including mentoring, events and classroom resources.
+They offer more than just financial benefits.
+For example, they can provide professional body membership, subject-specific support, mentoring, events and classroom resources.

 #### How scholarships are paid